MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-general-ledger.md

 * Address formats
 * Financial reporting

+> [!TIP]
+> The **General Ledger Setup** page includes generic fields and fields that are particular to your country or region.
+If you are not sure of the meaning of a field, we suggest you work with your accountant to determine whether it is of relevance to your organisation.

 Similarly, on the **General Posting Setup** page, you specify how you want to set up combinations of general business and general product posting groups.
 Posting groups map entities like customers, vendors, items, resources, and sales and purchase documents to general ledger accounts.
 You fill in a line for each combination of business posting group and product posting group.
+But you can also open each line in its own posting setup card.
 For more information, see [Posting Group Setups](finance-posting-groups.md).

 > [!TIP]
-> The **General Ledger Setup** page includes generic fields and fields that are particular to your country or region.
-If you are not sure of the meaning of a field, we suggest you work with your accountant to determine whether it is of relevance to your organisation.
+> If you cannot see the fields that you are looking for in the **General Posting Setup** page, then use the horizontal scroll bar at the bottom of the page to scroll to the right.

 ## <a name="the-chart-of-accounts"></a>The Chart of Accounts